gilliorem/grind/.ignore/notes.md

 ### Commands
 cmd context arg
-ls quest // list quest in a importance order ls event 10 // list the last 10 events saved log balance // print current wallet balance ls quest today `log the quest of the day (deadline today)` ls quest all // list all the quest ls both // list all the quest and the desire ls quest week // list the quest of the week (until deadline comming sunday) deadline // list the quest in a deadline order ls yield // list yields from first to last chronologically ls quest urgent // list quest in order of importantecy recap print last 5 events, 5 desires and log wallet balance add quest ID deadline important-level gold
+ls quests // list quest in a importance order ls events 10 // list the last 10 events saved log balance // print current wallet balance ls quest today `log the quest of the day (deadline today)` ls quest all // list all the quest ls both // list all the quest and the desire ls quest week // list the quest of the week (until deadline comming sunday) deadline // list the quest in a deadline order ls rewards // list rewards from first to last chronologically ls quest urgent // list quest in order of importantecy recap print last 5 events, 5 desires and log wallet balance add quest ID deadline important-level gold